-Undeveloped land holdings are lands that have not been assigned reserves as at December 31, 2022.
+Undeveloped land holdings are lands that have not been assigned reserves as at December 31, 2023.
 None of these undeveloped properties have high expected development or operating costs or contractual sales obligations to produce and sell at substantially lower prices than could be realized under normal market conditions.

-We estimate the value of our net undeveloped land holdings at December 31, 2022 to be approximately \$166 million, as compared to \$89 million as at December 31, 2021.
-This internal evaluation generally represents the estimated replacement cost of our undeveloped land and excludes approximately 48,261 net acres of our undeveloped land that we expect to expire on or before December 31, 2023.
+We estimate the value of our net undeveloped land holdings at December 31, 2023 to be approximately \$248 million, as compared to \$166 million as at December 31, 2022.
+This estimate includes undeveloped land holdings added during 2023 from the Ranger Merger.
+This internal evaluation generally represents the estimated replacement cost of our undeveloped land and excludes approximately 47,558 net acres of our undeveloped land that we expect to expire on or before December 31, 2024.
 In determining replacement cost, we analyzed land sale prices paid at provincial crown land sales for properties in the vicinity of our undeveloped land holdings over the preceding three years.